lxc/incus/doc/howto/network_ovn_setup.md

        ping <nameserver>
        ping6 -n www.example.com

-## Send OVN logs to LXD
+## Send OVN logs to Incus

-Complete the following steps to have the OVN controller send its logs to LXD.
+Complete the following steps to have the OVN controller send its logs to Incus.

 1. Enable the syslog socket: